m27315/git-lfs-wiki/Troubleshooting.md

 ### Common Issues

 * If you're adding a new pattern with `git lfs track` and it doesn't seem to be effective, try running `git check-attr filter FILENAME` to make sure the `filter` attribute is set to `lfs`.
 If it's not, adjust your `.gitattributes` file so that the patterns match your file.
+* In a `.gitattributes` file, Git does not treat directories as matching the directory and everything underneath it; instead, they match nothing.
+If you want to match a directory `foo` and all its contents, use the pattern `foo/**`.

 ## Server-Side Issues